nebhead/PiFire/README.md

 ```
 Known Issues
-	Intermittent issue where relays switch very quickly (i.e. no delays) on startup / smoke.
+	* Intermittent issue where relays switch very quickly (i.e. no delays) on startup / smoke.
 Fixed by going to shutdown mode and selecting startup again.
 This issue can be difficult to reproduce, thus still under debug.
+	* Issue where sometimes temperature readings from the ADC fail.
+Not sure if this is an i2c bus problem or something else.
+Does not effect overall functionality, but can be annoying when looking at the history data.

 Ideas for WebUI / App
 	Dashboard